john-tornblom/pyrsl/doc/language-reference.rst

 not_last        Logical negation of *last*
 ==============  ==============================================================

-The following example demonstrates how to generate a comma-seperated list of *O_CLS* names.
+The following example demonstrates how to generate a comma-separated list of *O_CLS* names.

 .. code-block:: pyrsl